 Franklin Fountain

-The menu here is extensive—2 dozen traditional and exotic flavors are available.
+It’s not unusual for the line at this tiny shop with an old fashioned soda fountain vibe to stretch around the block on summer weekends, proving that Franklin Fountain is one of the best ice cream stops in the city.
+The menu boasts 2 dozen traditional and exotic flavors.
 You’ll find standards like vanilla bean and Hydrox cookie as well as flavors like black sesame, peppermint stick, and more that are added seasonally.
-Many flavors have an historic or local tie, such as their apple butter ice cream that includes local apples and apple butter from a Pennsylvania company founded in 1892.
-Our favorites include fudge brownie and the root beer float that includes house-made root beer.
+Many flavors have an historic or local tie, such as their apple butter ice cream that includes local apples and apple butter from a 130-year-old Pennsylvania company.
+We almost always opt for the fudge brownie and the root beer float that includes house-made root beer.

 Ice cream sandwiches, shakes, and sundaes with house-made toppings are available along with some baked goods and seasonal specialties like hot chocolate.
 The products here are premium priced but worth it.